henryawilcox/GITJUSTGOTREAL/README.md

 The STM32 boards communicate using a custom binary serialization protocol over UART, with each board handling a specific subsystem.
 This README outlines how to set up and integrate the system, as well as a breakdown of each module's functionality.

+## Instructions for use

+-Ensure system is connected properly with wires to their desination and source correct per diagram -Use the python GUI to control the operations of the machine -Pick a level, the higher the level the less time you have -The button opens and closes the claw while moving your hand infront of the LIDAR sensor picks the height of the claw while moving the STM controller controls the position.
+How wacky!
+*Its that simple**
 ---

 ## System Architecture